Level of Difficulty, Conditioning, Traffic, and Safety, and Riding in Rain

 Riding in the Rain

 It’s possible we’ll be caught in the rain at some point.
 I have never been caught in a thunderstorm, though, and the rain is usually fairly light and only lasts at most 45 minutes to an hour.
 If you bring the right gear, you can stay fairly dry and comfortable and still have a super ride.
-Every day I also bring extra shorts & socks in a plastic bag to change into after the rain stops.
+Also, each day that there’s any chance of rain at all I bring extra shorts & socks in a plastic bag to change into after the rain stops.
 I recommend you bring the following rain gear:

 - Breathable rain jacket with a hood.
 The temperatures on our tours are low enough so that you can actually wear a rain jacket and not broil (unlike Alabama!).